FREQUENTLY ASKED QUESTIONS

 Where can I find details about the Celebration of Ministry worship service?

-If you are participating in the worship service, or are attending the service as a guest of someone being honored, find more information about Ordination in this news post and about Commissioning in this news post.
+If you are participating in the worship service, or are attending the service as a guest of someone being honored, more information is coming soon.
+The worship service will be held the morning of Sunday, June 8.

 I’m retiring at this Annual Conference.
 Where can I find information about the retirement worship service?

-We will recognize retirees during the Service of Recognition worship service at the 2024 Annual Conference Session, held June 7-9 at the St. Charles Convention Center.
-The Annual Conference agenda and schedule is still in flux as we await the decision of the Judicial Council on whether or not we'll hold delegation elections.
+We will recognize retirees during the Service of Recognition worship service at the 2025 Annual Conference Session, held June 6-8 at the St. Charles Convention Center.
+The Annual Conference agenda and schedule is still in flux.
 Once we know, we will update you on the exact time and date of the worship service.
 As always, the service will be livestreamed.
-Read more in this news post about retirement celebrations at Annual Conference.

 Are laity recognized during MOAC’s Retirement Service?